Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M01L03_Set_Up_Environment.md

 2. Locate the **Practice** environment you created previously.

-3. Your environment was successfully created if you see (orgxxxxxx) added to the end of your environment name, if not wait for the environment to be created.
+3. Your environment was successfully created if you see (orgxxxxxx) added to the end of your environment name.
+If not, wait for the environment to be created.

 ### Task 2 – Explore the settings